christyler80/PuttyDriver/README.md

 # Putty Driver
 PuttyDriver evaluates a Microsoft Windows application automation and robotics interface with the popular open source PuTTY SSH and Telnet client developed by Simon Tatham and others.

-PuttyDriver aims to assist systems administration and legacy application testing (e.g., regression testing) via an easy to use automation and robotics Secure Shell Protocol (SSH) interface.
+PuttyDriver aims to i) help integrate legacy applications within modern digital systems, ii) assist systems administration and iii) automate legacy application testing (e.g., regression testing) via an easy to use interface.

+PuTTY screens and input commands are captured automatically and can optionally be saved to any SQL database using the schemas provided.
+An example SQLite database is included for testing.

+Scripts can be recorded and tested interactively using Micrososft Excel and once tested, scheduled to be run automatically using options PuTTY command line.

-Planned future versions of PuttyDriver, include .NET controller programs (Visual Basic and C#) for integration of legacy applications with modern digital systems.
+.NET controller programs are under development and scheduled for Q2 2025.